-An education record may contain information on more than one student.
+A student record may contain information on more than one student.
 Parents will have the right to access the information relating to their student or to be informed of the information.
-Eligible students will also have the right to access the information relating to themselves, or be informed of the information.
+Eligible students will also have the right to access the information relating to themselves or be informed of the information.

-Parents, eligible students, and other individuals authorized in accordance with law will have a right to access the student's education records upon request without unnecessary delay and in no instance more than forty-five calendar days after the request is made.
-Parents or eligible students may be denied access to a student's educational records if the school district has a court order stating such or when the district has been advised under the appropriate laws that the parents or eligible students may not access the student records.
-Parents, an eligible student or an authorized representative of the parents will have the right to access the student's education records prior to an Individualized Education Program (IEP) meeting or hearing.
+Parents and eligible students will have a right to access the student's records upon request without unnecessary delay and in no instance more than forty-five calendar days after the request is made.
+Parents, an eligible student or an authorized representative of the parents will have the right to access the student's records prior to an Individualized Education Program (IEP) meeting or hearing.